nixos-asia/website/en/nixos-install-flake.md

 {#enable-flakes}
 ## Enable flakes

-As a final step, let's permanently enable [[flakes]] on our system, which is particular useful if you do a lot of [[dev|software development]].
+As a final step, let's permanently enable [[flakes]] on our system, which is particularly useful if you do a lot of [[dev|software development]].
 This time, instead of editing `configuration.nix` again, let's do it in a separate [[modules|module]] (for no particular reasons other than pedagogic purposes).
 Remember the `modules` argument to `nixosSystem` function in our `flake.nix`?
 It is a list of modules, so we can add a second module there:

 ```diff
 diff --git a/flake.nix b/flake.nix